tripartie/tpdk-client/docs/Api/WebhookApi.md

 apiWebhookHistoriesIdPut($id, $body): \Tripartie\Tpdk\Model\WebhookHistoryRead
 ```

-Replay a Webhook that ended in failure
+Replay a Webhook that ended up in failure

 Replaces the WebhookHistory resource.